larsonmpdx/fruitfacts/README.md

   * written in javascript with next.js and react

 # contributing
+* The plant database is based on imported publications.
+Please search in your local area and see if any useful publications aren't yet imported or look at this list:
 * [a list of data files that need help](plant_database/help_needed.md)
+* I need software help too:
 * [help wanted code projects](help%20wanted.md)

 # fruitfacts